 Segregation of waste at source is a much talked about subject in Gangtok at the moment.
-The Gangtok Municipal Corporation (GMC) has been trying to implement it since long time, but has not reached its practical implementation yet.
+The Gangtok Municipal Corporation (GMC) has been trying to implement it for a long time but has not reached its practical implementation yet.

 Starting September, the GMC adopted some strict rules for source segregation of waste; imposing of fines towards those who do not separate their wastes at home being the foremost step.